iaman877/AwesomeJava/Multithreading/thread.md

 processor.
 3) *Running*: If thread scheduler allocates processor to a thread it will go in Running state OR A thread currently being executed by the CPU is in running state
+4) Non-Runnable (Blocked): This is the state when the thread is still alive, but is currently not eligible to run.
+A running thread may go to a blocked state due to any of the following conditions.
+• wait() or sleep() method is called
+• The thread perform I/O operation.
+When a blocked thread is unblocked, it goes to runnable state and not to running state